Computing Quantum Resources using Tensor Cross Interpolation: Conclusions and outlooks

 \section{Conclusions and outlooks}

-In summary, we proposed a general approach for computing quantum resources, based on the sampling of the corresponding quantifier.
+We proposed a general approach for computing quantum resources, based on the sampling of the corresponding quantifier.
 This sampling is performed efficiently by using the family of TCI algorithms.
 These algorithms enable computations to be carried out with a power-law scaling of the number of operations, i.e., with an exponentially reduced number of operations relative to the number of parameters defining the states and operators involved.
 In this way, we can circumvent the exponential growth of the Hilbert space while preserving all relevant information.

 We have examined two paradigmatic examples of quantum resources: non-stabilizerness, quantified by the stabilizer Rényi-$2$ entropy, and quantum coherence, measured using the Relative Entropy of Coherence.
 For the first case, we compute the SRE for the ground state of the 1D ferromagnetic Ising model, confirming the results found in~\cite{PhysRevA.106.042426,10.21468/SciPostPhys.15.4.131}.
 We would like to emphasize again that, although efficient algorithms exist~\cite{PhysRevB.107.035148,Haug2023stabilizerentropies,lami2023quantummagicperfectpauli,PRXQuantum.4.040317,Tarabunga2024criticalbehaviorsof,collura2024quantummagicfermionicgaussian}, we were able to reach a dimension of up to $L=64$ spins just by directly applying the definition of the measure.
 We would also like to point out that this method is not limited specifically just to the non-stabilizerness R\'{e}nyi-$2$ entropy but can also be used, for example, in the estimation of non-local magic defined in~\cite{Cao2024}.

-Soon after, we calculate the REC for the 2D ferromagnetic Ising model using the same algorithm employed in the accompanying paper~\cite{Kozic2025}, where it was applied to the class of 1D topologically frustrated spin chains.
+In the second case we calculate the REC for the 2D ferromagnetic Ising model.
 It is important to note that, to the best of our knowledge, no other efficient algorithm exists for this purpose.
-We thus demonstrate that the same approach enables computations well beyond the limits of the exact diagonalization method, while also being general enough to be applied to a wide range of models and measures.
+We thus demonstrate that the same approach enables computations well beyond the limits of the exact diagonalization method, while also being adaptable and general enough to be applied to a wide range of models and measures.
+Furthermore, we wish to emphasize that the ability to access non-linear functions of TNs opens new possibilities in bridging the gap between traditional machine learning techniques and tensor networks~\cite{monturiol2025}.